Niagara Amusement Park & Splash World: Charles R. Wood Enterprises (1992–1994)

 Charles Wood reacquired the park in October 1992 for $14 million when International Broadcasting Corporation went bankrupt.
 In his second stint of ownership, Wood changed the park's name to Two Flags Over Niagara Fun Park.

 Martin's Shows (1994–2016)

 Martin DiPietro, owner of Martin's Shows, purchased the park and renamed it Martin's Fantasy Island in January 1994.
-Charles Wood took the stored The Comet roller coaster and reassembled it at Six Flags Great Escape and Hurricane Harbor later that year.
+Charles Wood took the stored The Comet roller coaster and reassembled it at Great Escape later that year.
 DiPietro would install his own roller coaster named Silver Comet in 1999, inspired by the original.